-- (B) The Internal Revenue Service will make every reasonable effort to comply fully with all requests for access to records subject only to any apexemption forth plicable set §601.701(b)(1).
-However, in any situation in which it is determined that a request for voluminous records would unduly burden and interfere with the operations of the Internal Revenue Service, the person making the request will be asked to be more specific and to narrow the request, and to agree on an orderly procedure for the production of the requested records, in order to satisfy the request without disproportionate adverse effects on Internal Revenue Service operations. - (ii) In the case of records containing information with respect to particular persons the disclosure of which is limited by statute or regulations, persons making requests shall establish their identity and right to access to such records.
-Persons requesting access to such records which pertain to themselves may establish their identity by- - (A) The presentation of a single document bearing a photograph (such as a passport or identification badge), or the presentation of two items of identification which do not bear a photograph but do bear both a name and signature (such as a driver's license or credit card), in the case of a request made in person, - (B) The submission of the requester's signature, address, and one other identifier (such as a photocopy of a driver's license) bearing the requester's signature, in the case of a request by mail, or - (C) The presentation in person or the submission by mail of a notarized statement swearing to or affirming such person's identity.
+(ii) The IRS shall make a reasonable effort to comply fully with all requests for access to records subject only to any applicable exemption set forth in 5 U.S.C.
+552(b) or any exclusion described in 5 U.S.C.
+552(c).
+In any situation in which it is determined that a request for voluminous records would unduly burden and interfere with the operations of the IRS, the person making the request shall be asked to be more specific and to narrow the request, or to agree on an orderly procedure for production of the requested records, in order to satisfy the request without disproportionate adverse effect on IRS operations.

+(iii) Statutory or regulatory restrictions.(A) In the case of records containing information with respect to particular persons the disclosure of which is limited by statute or regulations, persons making requests shall establish their identity and right to access to such records.
+Persons requesting access to such records which pertain to themselves may establish their identity by-

+(1) The presentation of a single document bearing a photograph (such as a passport or identification badge), or the presentation of two items of identification which do not bear a photograph but do bear both a name and signature (such as a credit card or organization membership card), in the case of a request made in person, license) bearing the requester's signature, in the case of a request by mail, or

+(2) The submission of the requester's signature, address, and one other identifier (such as a photocopy of a driver's

+(3) The presentation in person or the submission by mail of a notarized statement, or a statement made under penalty of perjury in accordance with 28 U.S.C.
+1746, swearing to or affirming such person's identity.